AltropInc/alt/doc/script/Scopes.md

         exit hello;              // exit to the outer IO scope }                            // the name str and its value is dropped here }                                // The name 'x' and its value dropped.
-                                 // The output value is dropped if the valu is not transferred on exit
+                                 // The output value is dropped if the value is not transferred on exit

 // for s:="World"; hello(s);
 hello: